Checks if the application has execute permissions for the given path.

 The path to the file.

-The size of the file in bytes, or null
+The size of the file in bytes, or null if it doesn't exist or is a directory.

 Retrieves file status information, typically the last modification time as a Unix timestamp.